wayxinc/pdf_tools/README.md

 **Flutter PDF Tools** – A Flutter plugin to **split** and **merge** PDF files with full page fidelity.
 Supports **Android, iOS, macOS, and Windows**.

-> ⚠️ This project is released **for personal and non-commercial use only**.
-> Commercial use is prohibited without prior written permission from the author.

 ---

 ## ✨ Features